Docker

 Docker Compose allows you to use a yaml text file to standardize your build and script the deployment (or build) or multiple containers.

-The default name for any compose file is docker-compose.yml it is recommended you use this as your compose filename.
+The default name for any compose file is docker-compose.yml.
+It is recommended you use this as your compose filename.

 Creating a Compose Script for Windows